 - Interpretation: it measures the company's ability to control its cost structure, to be compared with the evolution of turnover and EBITDA margin.

-What are the limits of the P&L statement?
+What are the limits of the P&L forecast?

-The P&L is a key part of the financial forecast which enables the project owner to anticipate the financial aspects of his business and potential investors to evaluate the fundamental elements of business, which are its growth, profitability and cost structure.
+The Profit and Loss forecast is a key element of the financial forecast.
+It enables the project owner to anticipate the financial aspects of his business and potential investors to evaluate the fundamental elements of business, which are its growth, profitability and cost structure.

-However, the P&L statement is just one tool among others and is far from being complete.
+However, the Profit & Loss forecast is just one tool among others and is far from being complete.
 It even has a major drawback: the P&L does not take into account the impact of working capital, and cash flows in general (purchase of fixed assets, loan repayments, etc.) which are in the cash flow statement.

 It is therefore important to analyze all the elements of the financial forecast: including the projected balance sheet, and the projected cash flow statement.